Jeff Garcia: Postseason

+UFL career statistics

 Post-playing career

 Garcia joined the advisory board of the revival of the United States Football League (USFL) in May 2012.
 In August 2014 Garcia was hired as an offensive consultant by the Montreal Alouettes of the CFL.
 Just days later he was named the Alouettes' quarterbacks coach.
-In May 2015, the Los Angeles Rams hired Garcia as an offensive assistant which lasted for one season.
+In May 2015, the St. Louis Rams hired Garcia as an offensive assistant which lasted for one season.
 Garcia has shown interest in developing the skills and mechanics in other quarterbacks, as he has worked with Matt McGloin, Mark Sanchez, and Tyrod Taylor.
 Garcia has also expressed his interest in developing Colin Kaepernick's mechanics and skills as well.